 Memory loss and how to get it back

 Memory loss can happen to the best of us but there are many things we can do to help our memories from deciding to pack up on us and take a holiday.
+Sometimes we just need to calm things down in our life and sometimes we need to increase nutrition.

 - Reducing/avoiding the use of alcohol, tobacco and drugs of all kinds – Smoking affects the brain big time because it reduces the amount of oxygen that it receives.
 All types of drugs (prescription, over-the-counter and illicit) can interfere with our memory.